KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 #### Providing a Descriptive Summary

-The summary field is essentially the 'title’ of the bug report and it will be the first thing Kali developers and other visitors see.
+The summary field is essentially the 'title' of the bug report and it will be the first thing Kali developers and other visitors see.
 Provide a short, yet descriptive, summary that describes the issue or request.

 A good summary: Chromium Package installed from repo will not run as root user

-A bad summary: Chromium doesn’t work
+A bad summary: Chromium doesn't work

 The summary does not need to include everything, but it should convey your reason for submitting the report.